Community wellness

 Our approach

-Sun Life has a long-standing focus on community health and wellness.
-In line with our Purpose, we invest in initiatives and partnerships that help people live healthier lives.
+Sun Life has a long-standing commitment to community health and wellness.
+Guided by our Purpose, we invest in initiatives and partnerships that encourage physical activity and promote healthy lifestyle choices.

 We require that all charitable donations and philanthropic spending are reported to our Donations Committee and go through our donations approval framework.
 The Executive team and the Governance Committee of the Board of Directors review this reporting annually.
 Refer to our Sustainability Report for more details on the initiatives we support.